 Genres: Fiction / Fantasy / Action & Adventure, Fiction / Fantasy / Dragons & Mythical Creatures, Fiction / Fantasy / Urban, Fiction / Mystery & Detective / Private Investigators

-Buy on: Amazon CA // Buy on: Amazon UK // Buy on: Amazon US // Author Direct
+Buy on: Amazon CA // Amazon UK // Amazon US // Author Direct

 In a world that's lost its magic, a former soldier turned PI solves cases for the fantasy creatures whose lives he ruined in an imaginative debut fantasy by Black Sails actor Luke Arnold.